pineboat/pineboat.github.io/content/post/dockers-to-rescue.md

 docker info | list details about docker images docker run -i -t | run an interactive bash in the container docker-compose exec /bin/bash | run interactive bash in the container

+docker run <image_name> <command> - permanent on the image docker-compose exec on conatainer is fleeting

+webpacker.yml configuration has 'localhost'. changing it to '0.0.0.0' helps hot reloading work ok

+image is like class
+container is like object